billz/meta-mycustom/README.md

 - A sample `hello` service recipe (`hello_1.0.bb`)
 - A kernel update to `linux-balena` that enables USB-to-serial converter chips
+- A kernel update to `linux-balena' that enables UART on GPIO14/15 (ttyAMA0)
 - A functional `network-monitor` service recipe (`network-monitor_1.0.bb`)
 - Shared systemd unit files (`hello.service`, `update-pre.service`, `network-activity@.service`)
 - A centralized custom license file